peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 The Composable Kernel library python wrapper should be pip-installed with ``pip install git+https://github.com/rocm/composable_kernel@develop``.
-This wrapper library is responsible for constructing a list of kernel instances available in the Composable Kernel library, as well as storing the kernel instance cpp includes in a known location (so clang can look into these paths when compiling the ``gemm`` auto-tune candidates)
+This wrapper library is responsible for constructing a list of kernel instances available in the Composable Kernel library, as well as storing the kernel instance cpp includes in a known location (so clang can look into these paths when compiling the ``gemm`` auto-tune candidates).

-The following operations are currently supported by the Composable Kernel backend:
+* The following operations are currently supported by the Composable Kernel backend:

   * ``matmul`` (with ``float16`` and ``bfloat16`` inputs, row-major X, row-major or column-major W)
   * ``addmm`` (with ``float16`` or ``bfloat16`` X, W and Bias; row-major X, row-major or column-major W; Bias can be broadcast either along row-major or column-major dimension)
   * ``scaled_mm`` (``float8_e4m3fnuz`` inputs, ``bfloat16`` output)
   * ``conv2d`` (with ``float32``, ``float16`` or ``bfloat16`` inputs, channels-last weight layout)

-* For the working examples, please see test/inductor/test_ck_backend.py .
+* For the working examples, please see `test/inductor/test_ck_backend.py <https://github.com/pytorch/pytorch/blob/main/test/inductor/test_ck_backend.py>`__.

 * Compiling or build time can be configured by modifying ``torch._inductor.config`` to reduce the build time to avoid time-out.